Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Conclusions

 \section{Conclusions}

-In conclusion, we have investigated the effect of nanostructuring, specifically nanomeshing via a hexagonal network of circular holes with a 160~nm neck width and a 360~nm diameter, on the electrical, thermoelectric, and thermal properties of multilayer graphene.
-We designed a device enabling the simultaneous investigation of electric and thermoelectric responses on the same graphene flake, where nanomeshing is applied to only a portion of it, thus allowing direct comparison.
-While a slight reduction in the electrical conductivity is observed, an enhanced Seebeck coefficient is measured for the nanomeshed graphene, resulting in an overall improvement of the power factor $PF$ upon nanostructuring by a factor 2, reaching values as high as 50 $\mu$W/K$^{2}$ cm.
-Furthermore, thermal conductivity was studied in analogous samples using the MTR technique.
-We observed a reduction in thermal conductivity in the graphene nanomeshed, by a factor of almost 3 relative to the pristine graphene case, surpassing the classical Maxwell-Eucken limit.
-All these observations allow to predict a strong improvement of the figure of merit $ZT$, increased by a factor of approximately 5.
-Nanostructuring at low dimensions reveals as a powerful tool for engineering and control the thermoelectric properties of 2D materials, opening the route for enhanced thermoelectric performances.
+In conclusion, we have investigated the effect of nanostructuring, specifically nanomeshing via a hexagonal network of circular holes with a 160~nm neck width and a 360~nm diameter, on the electrical, thermoelectric, and thermal properties of multilayer graphene with thickness ranging from 4 to 6 nm.
+We have designed a device enabling the simultaneous investigation of electric and thermoelectric responses on the same graphene flake, where nanomeshing is applied to only a portion of it, thus allowing direct comparison.
+For the nanomeshed graphene, we have observed a reduced electrical conductivity in agreement with classical predictions for porous media and an enhanced Seebeck coefficient, resulting in an improvement of the maximum power factor $PF$ upon nanostructuring by more than $40 \%$.
+Furthermore, thermal conductivity has been studied in analogous samples using the MTR technique.
+We have observed a reduction in the thermal conductivity in the graphene nanomeshed by a factor of almost 3 relative to the pristine graphene case, surpassing the classical Maxwell-Eucken limit and revealing the different lenght scales for electrons and phonons scattering.
+Nanostructuring at low dimensions reveals as a powerful tool for engineering and control the thermoelectric properties of 2D materials, allowing an effective parameters decoupling and opening the route to advanced energy conversion and thermal menagement solutions.